-Now, let $G$ be a minimal generating set of time mapping functions $\mathcal{G}(\bm{x}_0)$.
+Now, let $G$ be a minimal generating set of $\mathcal{G}$.
 According to either Definition \ref{def:independentTM2} or Definition \ref{def:independentTM1} $G$ must be independent otherwise it is not minimal.
-In addition, for any function $g$ in $\mathcal{G}(\bm{x}_0)$ the set $\{g, G\}$ is dependent because $G$ itself already generates $\mathcal{G}(\bm{x}_0)$.
+In addition, for any function $M$ in $\mathcal{G}$ the set $\{M, G\}$ is dependent because $G$ itself already generates $\mathcal{G}$.
 Hence, $G$ is a maximal indendent set. \end{proof}